Teachers, please read through this information thoroughly, even if you are a veteran of these field trips.

 In the classroom students will:

-- List two interactions between biotic and abiotic factors they observed at Bobcat Ridge.
+- Students will list two interactions between abiotic and biotic factors observed at Bobcat.

-- List two interactions between biotic factors observed at Bobcat Ridge.
+- Students will list two interactions between biotic factors observed at Bobcat.

-- Compare and contrast two different ecosystems found at Bobcat Ridge.
+- Students will compare and contrast two different ecosystems of Bobcat.

-- Hypothesize the effects of various changes within an ecosystem.
+- Students will hypothesize the effects of various changes within an ecosystem.

 Although some areas of Bobcat Ridge are wheelchair accessible, much of it is not.
-Please contact Tyler Smith (email@example.com) ahead of time to discuss any special needs your group may have.
+Please contact Yvonne Schramm at (email@example.com) ahead of time to discuss any special needs your group may have.